Filtering for Anderson acceleration: Numerics

 and we use an initial guess of zero $u_0=0$ (which implies that $u_1$ is the Stokes solution with this problem data).
 The iteration is enhanced with $m=50$ AA and no relaxation ($\beta=1$).
 As found in \cite{PR21,RVX21}, large $m$ (even $m=k-1$) for steady NSE problems tends to work well and often better than smaller $m$ when $Re$ is large.
 We note that for this test, $m=0$ gave no convergence, $m=1$ gave slow convergence, and $m\ge 10$ gave convergence similar to $m=50$ (tests omitted).
 A key advantage of the filtering strategy proposed herein is that one can choose large $m$ and if $m$ is ``too large'' on a particular iteration (large condition number of $F$) then $m$ is effectively reduced in an optimal manner (with respect to the optimization problem).

-The spatial discretization is grad-div stabilized (with parameter 1) $(P_2,P_1)$ Taylor-Hood elements on a triangulation created from a uniform $100 \times 100$ triangulation that is further refined once around the edges (within 0.1 from the boundary), which provides a total of 190,643 degrees of freedom; a plot of the mesh is shown in figure \ref{nseplot1} at right.
+The spatial discretization is grad-div stabilized (with parameter 1) $(P_2,P_1)$ Taylor Hood elements on a triangulation created from a uniform $100 \times 100$ triangulation that is further refined once around the edges (within 0.1 from the boundary), which provides a total of 190,643 degrees of freedom; a plot of the mesh is shown in figure \ref{nseplot1} at right.

 Results for convergence and condition number versus iteration are given in figure \ref{convplotsNSE} for usual AA, filtering with $\bar{\kappa}=10^8$ and $c_s=0.2$ and $1/\sqrt{2}$, and TSVD with tolerances $10^3$ and $10^8$.
 We observe that usual AA has a very large condition number near the end of the iteration, and that both TSVD and FAA can control this.
 We observe good convergence with all methods except TSVD with tolerance $10^3$ displays some erratic behavior and converges somewhat slower than the other methods.
 Only filtering with $c_s=1/\sqrt{2}$ beat usual AA, although only slightly.